bouk/staticfiles/README.md

 # staticfiles

 Staticfiles allows you to embed a directory of files into your Go binary.
 It is optimized for performance and file size, and automatically compresses everything before embedding it.
+Here are some of its features:

+* Compresses files, to make sure the resulting binary isn't bloated.
+It only compresses files that are actually smaller when `gzip`ped.
+* Serves files `gzip`ped (while still allowing clients that don't support it to be served).
+* Ignores hidden files (anything that starts with `.`).
+* Fast.
+The command-line tool reads and compresses files in parallel, and the resulting Go file serves files very quickly, avoiding unnecessary allocations.
+* No built-in development mode, but makes it very easy to implement one (see [local development mode](#local-development-mode)).

 It has some clever tricks, like only compressing a file if it actually makes the binary smaller (PNG files won't be compressed, as they already are and compressing them again will make them bigger).

 I recommend creating a separate package inside your project to serve as the container for the embedded files.

-Staticfiles ignores any hidden files and directories (anything that starts with `.`).

 ## Example